Slip And Fall Lawyer

 Slip and Fall Settlements and Verdicts

-A slip and fall injury can occur almost anywhere.
+slip and fall lawyer A slip and fall injury can occur almost anywhere.
 Unfortunately, these types of injuries happen rather frequently.
 The terms “slip and fall” refers to a situation when someone has slipped and fallen on another person’s property.
 Depending upon the circumstance, the property owner is liable for those injuries.
 In other cases, the property owner will not be held responsible.
 In general, a property owner is responsible to maintain their property so that it is reasonably safe.
 Demonstrating that a property owner had previous knowledge about dangerous conditions and failed to fix it will lead to liability on the part of the owner.

 States differ in how they handle slip and fall cases.
 For instance, Montana has adopted a rule of comparative negligence.
 This means if a person somehow contributes to an accident, his or her award for injuries and damages sustained will be decreased by the amount that he or she was at fault.
 This means if your case went to trial and you were reading a text when you slipped and fell, the jury could hold you partially responsible for your accident.
 Thus, you can still receive compensation but it will be reduced by the percent that the jury finds you to be at fault.